nl-digigo/visi/docs/visi1.7/ProjectExecution.md

 # Project execution {#sec:Functional}

-Use Framework and PSB in project
+Use Framework and Configuration in project

 ## Message communication